mariannefabre/Weather/README.md

-# Weather Forecast
+# Weather

-Simple React app to display the weather forecast using the OpenWeatherAPI.
+Simple React app to display the weather forecast using the OpenWeather API.
 The city and the number of days can be configured (up to 16 days).

 The BEM methodology was applied.